-Technical Support from Genesys
+Customer Care from Genesys

-If you have purchased support directly from Genesys, please contact Genesys Technical Support at the regional numbers provided on page 7.
-For complete contact information and procedures, refer to the Genesys Technical Support Guide.
+If you have purchased support directly from Genesys, please contact Genesys Customer Care.
+Before contacting Customer Care, please refer to the Genesys Care Program Guide for complete contact information and procedures.

 Ordering and Licensing Information

 Complete information on ordering and licensing Genesys products can be found in the Genesys Licensing Guide.